What happens next in the Tory leadership contest and when we will know the result?

 Friday 2 September

-The ballot for the Tory leadership contest will close on Friday.
+The ballot for the Tory leadership contest closed at 5pm today.
 The eight-week contest has seen a total of 12 official hustings events, with Rishi Sunak and Liz Truss touring the country.
 Over the weekend, the results will be counted.

 Monday 5 September